Do less harm

 Energy self-sufficient terminals

-We have signed contracts to start building the first energy self-sufficient terminal in Stockholm, and our goal is to have it up and running in 2020.
+We have signed contracts to start building our first energy self-sufficient terminal in Stockholm, and our goal is to have it up and running in 2020.
 80% of the terminal roof will be covered by solar panels which will produce 232 000 kWh per year.
 This means that the terminal won’t only be energy self-sufficient, but will also be able to fully sustain our electrical fleet.

 We’ve started developing our algorithm to enable the use of bicycles as an add-on to our fleet.
 During the summer of 2019, we successfully started using electric bicycles in the inner city of Gothenburg and in the near future, you will start seeing our bicycles in more and more of the cities in which we operate.
 We see this not only as an opportunity to have more sustainable transportation but also as a chance to further optimize our service, considering that bicycles are easier to park and smoother to navigate through city centers.